knative/serving/docs/serving-api.md

 (<em>Appears on:</em><a href="#serving.knative.dev/v1.ServiceOrchestrator">ServiceOrchestrator</a>)
 </p>
 <div>
-<p>ServiceOrchestratorStatusStatus communicates the observed state of the Configuration (from the controller).</p>
+<p>ServiceOrchestratorStatus communicates the observed state of the Configuration (from the controller).</p>
 </div>
 <table>
 <thead>